Siddhi Idnani

-Siddhi Idnani (born 10 January 1996) is an Indian actress who appears in Tamil and Telugu language films.
-She made her acting debut in Telugu movie Jamba Lakidi Pamba (2018).
-She was critically acclaimed as "Paavai" for her role in a Tamil film Vendhu Thanindhathu Kaadu (2022).
+Siddhi Idnani (born 10 January 1996) is an Indian actress who primarily appears in Tamil and Telugu films.
+She made her acting debut in Telugu film Jamba Lakidi Pamba (2018).
+She was critically acclaimed as "Paavai" for her role in the Tamil film Vendhu Thanindhathu Kaadu (2022).
+She made her Hindi debut with The Kerala Story (2023).

 Personal life

 Siddhi Idnani was born and brought up in Mumbai, India.
-Her father, Ashok Idnani, is a voice modulation trainer and her mother, Falguni Dave, is a television actor.
+Her Sindhi father, Ashok Idnani, is a businessman and voice modulation trainer and her Gujarati mother, Falguni Dave, is a television actor.
+She has a bachelor's degree in mass media.

 Career

 Siddhi Idnani started her career as a theatre artist known for the Gujarati commercial play Aaje Ravivaar Chec.
 Post that Siddhi become a finalist at Miss Diva, Ahmedabad.

-She started her film career with a Gujarati film Grand Hali.
+Idnani started her film career with a Gujarati film Grand Hali.
 She went on to win Miss India super talent and represented India at Miss Supertalent in Paris in 2018.

 She debuted in Tollywood with Jamba Lakidi Pamba in June 2018.
 Her second release, Prema Katha Chitram 2 with Nandita Shweta and Sumanth Ashwin, released in 2019.

-She is well known for her role in the Tamil filmVendhu Thanindhathu Kaadu directed by Gautham Vasudev Menon and starring Silambarasan.
+She is well known for her role in the Tamil film Vendhu Thanindhathu Kaadu directed by Gautham Vasudev Menon and starring Silambarasan.

 Her upcoming films include Nooru Kodi Vaanavil with critically acclaimed director, Sasi.
 She is known amongst her fans as Dimple Queen.

+In 2023, Idnani starred in The Kerala Story, in which she played the role of Geethanjali Menon / Anisha Ba, who goes through struggles of societal identities and beliefs and converted to Islam, while realising the situation and eventually returning to her family but gets trapped in complexities.